thedynamiclinker/ld/Mission.md

 ![[ld.png]]

 The modern world is a desperately lonely place.

-We believe this is not an inevitable result of human psychology, or smartphones, or modern society overall.
+This is not an inevitable result of human psychology, smartphones, or modern society overall.

 We believe the loneliness of modern life is a direct consequence of the nonexistence of a certain class of place 一 specifically a certain class of business 一 often called a Third Place.